idris-lang/Idris-dev/docs/effects/hangman.rst

 checker before any testing of the game.

 ..
 [1]
-   Readers may recognise this game by the name “Hangman.”
+   Readers may recognise this game by the name “Hangman”.